-The sun was lower in the sky when I started my return drive home.
+When I started my return drive home, the sun was lower in the sky.
 I parked on the shoulder of the road on the eastern side of the Raritan River.
 I could easily see the banks of the River.
-I grabbed my camera and tripod and made my way through the brush to the river bank.
-The snow or ice had melted, and the ground was muddy and slipper.
+I grabbed my camera and tripod and went to the river bank through the brush.
+The snow or ice had melted, and the ground was muddy and slippery.
 I slid down to the river bank.
 I almost slide right in.
 My shoes were full of chunks of mud, but I set up my tripod and grabbed a few shots from a few locations.

-I parked in the parking lot of the South Branch Bible Fellowship building on Orchard Road and walked back toward the river making sure to carefully cross River Road.
-I walked along the south-west trail noticing a large number of fallen trees.
-I walked closer to the edge of the river which I noticed had a steep drop from what is perhaps erosion from water from when the Raritan River was flooded.
-I noticed that many of the trees were hanging from the edges of the river bank, barely staying upright.
+I parked in the parking lot of the South Branch Bible Fellowship building on Orchard Road and walked back toward the river, making sure to cross River Road carefully.
+I walked along the south-west trail, noticing a large number of fallen trees.
+I walked closer to the edge of the river, which I noticed had a steep drop from what is perhaps erosion from water from when the Raritan River was flooded.
+I saw that many of the trees were hanging from the edges of the riverbank, barely staying upright.

 Best Photo of the Week is personal photography project where I post the best image captured that week.
 The image will be posted at the end of the week.
 That will be a Sunday.
 I can take one or 100 photos for the week but I will post only one, the best one.

 I shot from a tripod and bracketed my shots.
 The Classic Chome Fujifilm Film Simulation preset was applied to each image and the images combined in Photomatix Pro.
 The Natural filter was applied in Photomatix Pro and the resulting image was imported back into Adobe Lightroom for further adjustment.